 Professional Associations and Service

-Executive committee member, and co-principal investigator of the Pharmacists as Immunizers project.
+- Executive committee member, and co-lead of the Pharmacists as Immunizers project and the Development of community pharmacies as connected health hubs project.
 Ontario Pharmacy Evidence Network (OPEN)

-The following news stories have featured Dr. Houle's research:
+The following news stories and multimedia have featured Dr. Houle's research:

 December 2, 2016: Ontario expanding the number of vaccines available at pharmacies